Austin DSA Bylaws

 The Austin DSA area shall be Austin, Texas and Central Texas from Waco to San Marcos.
 The core area of Austin DSA will include Austin/Travis County, Bastrop County, Williamson County, Burnet County, Blanco County, Hays County, and Caldwell County.
 Austin DSA will accept members from the Waco, Temple, and Killeen areas until such time as DSA members in those locations form DSA Organizing Committees.

 Article 12.
-Indemnification and Insurance.
+Indemnification and Insurance

 The Leadership Committee may indemnify and hold harmless any officer of the organization to the maximum extent allowed by [Charitable Liability and Immunity Act, Tex.
 Civ.
 Prac. & Rem Code Sec 84].
 If it elects to provide indemnification under this Article, the organization shall follow the procedures described in [Charitable Liability and Immunity Act, Tex.
 Civ.
 Prac. & Rem Code Sec 84].
 Further, the organization shall indemnify and advance expenses to an officer who is party to a proceeding because they are or were an officer of the organization, except for: